SleepFoundation readers can use this exclusive discount code with Moonbow by Dubslabs: SLEEPFOUNDATION20

 Use this SleepFoundation.org link for the most current discount on QuietOn products

-Their unobtrusive size and sleek design make the QuietOn earbuds a luxurious choice for sleeping headphones.
+An unobtrusive size and sleek design make the QuietOn 3 sleep earbuds a luxurious choice for sleeping headphones.

 These tiny wireless in-ear earbuds are built of plastic, polyurethane rubber, stainless steel, and gold.
-They have a distinctive and refined black and gold design.
-Foam ear tips help them mold comfortably to your ear, and each set of earbuds come with small, medium, and large size tips so that you can select the option that’s best for you.
+Foam ear tips help them mold comfortably to your ear, and each set of earbuds comes with extra small, small, medium, and large size tips so that you can select the option that’s best for you.
 QuietOn also sells additional ear tips separately should you need a replacement or prefer a different feel.

 Use this SleepFoundation.org link for the most current discount on HoomBand products